ahmetozlu/color_recognition/README.md

 **TODOs:**

 - "Add New Color" utility will be added.
-- New feature extractor will be added.
+- New feature extractors will be added.
-- New classififer will be added.
+- New classifiers will be added.

 ## Theory